 Being a truly optimized plugin for transparency, it allows users and visitors to your website to view, export, or even delete their personal data.

-In addition, you can configure the plugin to anonymize data either automatically or by notifying admins to do it manually.
+In addition to that, you can configure the plugin to anonymize data either automatically or by notifying admins to do it manually.

 Here’s the setup guide to the GDPR Framework plugin: